 Nearly anyone can benefit from massage therapy, from infants to the very elderly.
 Whether you’re coming for general relaxation, having specific injury worked on, or to help alleviate chronic pain, we have massage therapists who can help.
 At your first appointment, you’ll be asked to fill out a medical history form and the massage therapist will ask you questions about any specific areas of concern you may have.
 It’s best to be as honest as possible, as different conditions may require different treatment modalities.
 There are certain instances in which massage therapy is contraindicated or will need to be modified, and your therapist can always talk you through the different options.

 Do I have to remove all of my clothing for the treatment?

 As a client, your comfort is of the utmost importance.
 You can remove as little clothing as you would like.
 We do require that underwear remain in place.
 The massage therapist will always ensure that you are properly draped so only the part of your body currently being massaged is uncovered.
 If you’re uncomfortable for any reason, please don’t hesitate to let the therapist know.

 Does massage therapy hurt?

 Deep tissue work can often feel a little tender, and if you have a specific injury or strained muscle that’s being treated, you can probably expect some discomfort.
 However, this should never be unbearable or last long!
-If it’s your first treatment, the therapist will be able to give you an idea of how much discomfort to expect, and will check-in with you over the course of the treatment to see how you’re handling the pressure and if you’re comfortable – if certain areas are too tender or a technique too intense, the therapist can always provide a modification.
+If it’s your first treatment, the therapist will be able to give you an idea of how much discomfort to expect, they will check-in with you over the course of the treatment to see how you’re handling the pressure and if you’re comfortable.
+If certain areas are too tender or a technique too intense, the therapist can always provide a modification.
 Depending on the issue(s) being treated, the therapist may also recommend that you use a hot or cold pack after the treatment, or take an Epsom salt bath.
-Regardless of the treatment received, it’s always a good idea to drink lots of water after a massage.
+Regardless of the treatment received, it’s always a good idea to drink lots of clean water after a massage.